-Debt can be a daunting thing.
+Debt can be daunting.
 A lot of people don’t like to talk about debt because it feels almost “taboo”.
 Many will try to ignore it in the hopes that it will just go away, but in reality, it spirals out of control.

 So, what should you do if you are in debt?